 Also note that training is required for test administrators.
 This Trainings For Schools Document will provide you directions on statewide trainings.

 It is recommended that district’s assess a student’s literacy skills in both English and the native language (where possible) provides valuable insight into the student’s language and literacy development which can inform instructional and programming decisions.
 Likewise, math and science tests can be windows to the student’s educational history.
 Many districts have assessments built into the content curriculum that can be used for this purpose such as reading inventories, placement assessments, chapter and end of course assessments.
 District-wide assessments could also provide valuable data if enrollment corresponds with administration of these assessments.

 Additional data and information from prior school records, parents, and the students themselves can give the staff.
 Some key information to seek includes: prior identification as ELL, services provided in the previous district, most recent language proficiency test scores, literacy level in the first language and English, and access to education.

 Determination of eligibility: Is the student limited english proficient?

 Parents do have the right to decline services.
-If this is the case, it is recommended that this decision is recorded in writing using a ‘Parent Waiver of Services’ document.
+If this is the case, it is required that this decision is recorded in writing using a ‘Parent Waiver of Services’ document.
 Forms for this purpose are also available from TransACT.